 Many of REPOA stakeholders and staff have contributed to these revised guidelines, and we thank them for this.
-In particular we would like to thank Brian Cooksey, who has been deeply involved in all three guides, his contribution to this publication has been substantial.
+In particular we would like to thank Brian Cooksey, who has been deeply involved in the previous three guides, his contribution to the third publication has been substantial.
 Special thanks are also due to Idris Kikula and Martha Qorro, whose analysis of a sample of proposals submitted to REPOA provided valuable input to the structure of this guide.